Cheetahzzzz1/Cloud-Based-NLP-Model-for-Automated-Document-Summarization/README.md

 ### Sample Output:

-This is an sample output and not the real one.
+This is a sample output and not the real one.

 ```json
 {